Home Remedies for Tooth Pain and Bleeding Gums During Pregnancy

 Due to considerable hormonal changes during pregnancy, your gums can become ultra-sensitive to simple acts like brushing and flossing.
 These dental problems can threaten to ruin a near-perfect pregnancy as they can lead to the bleeding, swelling and tenderness of gums.
 It is also a well-known fact that there is a greater risk of preterm delivery of your baby if you suffer from toothaches and gum disease.

 Since the hormone progesterone softens your gums and enhances the amount of blood supplied to them, your gums could bleed when you brush your teeth or even floss them.
 Eating and drinking could be disrupted for a while.
 Furthermore, painkillers will not suit your present condition, so immediate relief might seem to be an impossible thing to achieve.
-Fortunately, for swollen gums during pregnancy, certain home remedies have proven to be extremely effective, as they can prevent and provide relief from gingivitis and periodontitis.
+Fortunately, for swollen gums and unbearable tooth pain while pregnant, certain home remedies have proven to be extremely effective, as they can prevent and provide relief from gingivitis and periodontitis.

 Use the following remedies if you are plagued by tooth pain and bleeding gums during pregnancy: